Girls Just Want to Have Fun

-"Girls Just Want to Have Fun" is a song written, recorded and performed by American musician Robert Hazard, who released it as a single in 1979.
-It is best known for the version of American singer Cyndi Lauper, who covered the song in 1983.
-It was the first major single released by Lauper as a solo artist and the lead single from her debut studio album, She's So Unusual (1983).
-Lauper's version gained recognition as a feminist anthem and was promoted by a Grammy-winning music video.
-It has been covered, either as a studio recording or in a live performance, by over 30 other artists.
+"Girls Just Want to Have Fun" is a single written in 1979 by Robert Hazard and made famous in 1983 by the American singer-songwriter Cyndi Lauper, who changed some of the lyrics.
+It was released by Portrait Records as Lauper's debut single from her first solo album, She's So Unusual (1983), which was released four days earlier.
+Lauper's version gained recognition as a feminist anthem and was promoted by an MTV Video Music Award–winning music video directed by Edd Griles.
+It has been covered by more than 30 other artists.